digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 ### technical requirements to be provided by the exhibition/venue?
-- main power: 220V / 50hz / max xx amps
+- [mains power](https://en.wikipedia.org/wiki/Mains_electricity): 220V / 50hz / max xx amps
 - plug system?
 Schuko
 - do you need earthing/ground?
 - remember that’s not common outside of Europe, North America, and parts of East Asia)